Lp(a) Diagnosis and Care Banner

 When her father suffered a fatal heart attack, Gail didn’t know she was at risk.
 Then she learned about Lp(a) and took control of her health.

-How to get an Lp(a) test?
+How do I get an Lp(a) test?

 A Lipoprotein(a) test measures the level of Lipoprotein(a) in your blood through a simple blood test.
 It is not a routinely-ordered test as part of a standard lipid panel, so your clinician will need to order it directly if they suspect you may have high Lp(a).
 The testing code for a Lipoprotein(a) test is CPT code 83695.